 Meet the staff of the counseling center-

-Mrs. Thomas is a NY State Certified School Counselor for 6th grade students letters A-G and 7th/8th grade students letters A-F. She has been in the district since 2000.
+Mrs. Thomas is a NY State Certified School Counselor for those students with last names

 Mrs. Braun is